Lotus Biscoff Cheesecake

 - Serve cold with your favorite berries and enjoy!

-How Long Can You Keep a No Bake Cheesecake in the Fridge?
+How Long Can You Keep a No Bake Lotus Cheesecake in the Fridge?

-Also, I think that I should note that we can never get this cheesecake to last longer than 48 hours in our house!
+Also, I think that I should note that we can never get biscoff cheesecake to last longer than 48 hours in our house!

 Now go make this delicious Lotus Biscoff Cheesecake and let me know what you think in the comments below!